salesforcecli/plugin-packaging/messages/package_uninstall_report.md

 # InProgress

 PackageUninstallRequest is currently InProgress.
 You can continue to query the status using
-%s package:uninstall:report -i %s -u %s
+%s package:uninstall:report -i %s -o %s

 # Unknown